How do I upgrade a config file?

 A window will appear, asking if you would like a backup of the original configuration to be made before the upgrade process begins.
 Press the window’s Upgrade button to proceed with the upgrade.
 The window will update to indicate that the upgrade has finished, and will display a link to the backup of the configuration if one was requested.
 Click the Okay button in the window.
 The contents of the editor will now be the upgraded configuration.
 After reviewing the upgraded configuration file for consistency, press the Save button to save the changes.

-You can also upgrade an existing configuration file from the command line:
+Finally, you can upgrade an existing configuration file from the command line:

 cdrouter-cli -config myOldConfig.conf -upgrade-config > myUpgradedConfig.conf